Two Kooks » ALL RECIPES » Side Dishes » Basic Mashed Potatoes

 Basic mashed potatoes are a must with a Thanksgiving dinner and roast beef or just about anything with gravy.
-These are light, fluffy, creamy mashed potatoes.
+This recipe is practically foolproof and definitely delicious.

 Mashed potatoes are the ultimate comfort food.
 Is there a “perfect” homemade mashed potatoes recipe online?
 All I know is that these are excellent.
 They should be.
 I’ve made them over 200 times I figure!